 Upon graduation from law school, United States District Judge William M. Steger selected Jeremy in 1998 as a briefing attorney or “law clerk,” where he learned courtroom procedure, legal research, and observed some of the best trial attorneys in East Texas.
 Seeing great trial lawyers inspired Jeremy to seek a position with a plaintiff’s personal injury firm, and he went to work in 2000 for the Law Office of Stephen Woodfin in Kilgore, Texas.
 While working for Mr. Woodfin, Jeremy gained jury trial experience and learned personal injury and insurance law while helping plaintiffs recover damages from injuries due to automobile accidents and premises liability.

 In 2003, Jeremy started his own practice in Longview, Texas.
-He moved his office to Henderson, Texas in 2005, with a primary emphasis on a trial practice including personal injury, family law, and criminal cases.
+He moved his office to Henderson, Texas in 2005, with a primary emphasis on a trial practice including personal injury and family law.
 In 2009, Jeremy was selected by readers of the Longview News-Journal as “Best Attorney in East Texas.”
 In 2010, Jeremy expanded his firm by opening an office in Tyler, Texas.

 Jeremy is a member and former President of the Rusk County Bar Association, a member of the Smith County Bar Association, the Gregg County Bar Association, and is a member of the Texas Trial Lawyers’ Association, Texas Criminal Defense Lawyers’ Association, Family Law Section of State Bar of Texas, and a member of the Pro Bono College and State Bar College.
-Jeremy has won numerous awards for pro bono representation of victims of domestic violence in family law matters, and Coe Estrada was named Law Firm of the Year by Lone Star Legal Aid in 2017.
+Jeremy has won numerous awards for pro bono representation of victims of domestic violence in family law matters, and Coe was named Law Firm of the Year by Lone Star Legal Aid in 2017.

 Jeremy has written many articles and hosted numerous radio programs informing the Hispanic community in Northeast Texas of their legal rights - He is fluent in Spanish.
 He also has presented continuing education seminars for other attorneys regarding United States immigration issues in the family law arena.

 Jeremy has served on the boards of many East Texas charitable organizations, including the Boys & Girls Club of Rusk County, Smith County Habitat for Humanity, Smith County Bar Foundation, and Hispanic Business Association of East Texas.